AndrewMB2/Logic-Architect-for-Excel-VBA/README.md

 4. Property and Method Reference.
 This is in alphabetic sequence.

 It is recommended to read the first three sections to gain an understanding of what the system offers.

+There is also a demo program - originally this was a get and Transform 'challenge', but provides a good demonstration of how this type of data transformation can be carried out straightforwardly using the Logic Architect system.

 For more information on the use of this toolset please see [the LogicArchitect website](https://logicarchitect.co.uk/index.htm).